 Concerns have repeatedly been raised about potential UK complicity in the CIA-led drone programme.
 In October 2014, the Birmingham Policy Commission, chaired by Sir David Omand, former head of GCHQ, cited the “sinister cultural and political salience” of US drone operations, and noted that the “UK simply does not accept the specific US legal justification for using RPA [drones] for the targeted killing of AQ-related terrorist targets.”
 It said the government needed to ensure “safeguards” were in place to prevent “inadvertent collusion” in drone strikes that were “contrary to international law”.

 There is evidence that other European governments may also be complicit in supporting this covert programme of extrajudicial killings.
-In October 2014, Reprieve, along with the European Centre for Constitutional and Human Rights (ECCHR), brought litigation in Germany in relation to Ramstein Air Base, a US base in South West Germany that leaks show plays a central role in facilitating drone strikes in Yemen.
+In October 2014, Reprieve, along with the European Centre for Constitutional and Human Rights (ECCHR), brought litigation in Germany in relation to Ramstein Air Base, a US base in South West Germany that plays a central role in facilitating drone strikes in Yemen.
 The litigation was brought on behalf of Faisal bin ali Jaber, an engineer for the Yemeni environmental protection agency, who lost his brother-in-law Salim, a local imam known for preaching against al-Qaeda, and his nephew Waleed, a policeman, in a drone strike in August 2012.
 It asks the German government to stop the US from using Ramstein Air Base in its covert drone programme.

 Arms companies which provide key components for the drones used by the US to carry out secret strikes in violation of international law bought access to last week's NATO summit, research by legal charity Reprieve has found.

 The British government is being asked to reopen an investigation into BT, after new evidence appeared to link the company to illegal US drone strikes and the mass government surveillance used to select their targets.